Code-Institute-Submissions/first-milestone-project-11/README.md

          Ensure content is displaying as expected
          View page in a mobile device
          View page in multiple devices using chrome developer tools

+    All pages
+        Put all through w3 html validator and css through w3 validator and fix any appropriate errors